Wintellect/MSLearn/Introduction to Git/includes/07-collaborate-using-a-shared-repo.md

 * It's easy for Git to detect when somebody else has pushed changes that might conflict with yours (because your push wouldn't be fast-forward, and Git's default is to reject it so that you can merge the new files with your own).
-* A shared repo scales to any number of developers -- you only have to know about the shared repo rather than about all the other people you might need to pull from.
+* A shared repo scales to any number of developers.
+You only have to know about the shared repo rather than about all the other people from whom you might need to pull.
 * By putting the shared repo on a server that you can all access, you don't have to worry about firewalls and permissions.
 * You don't need separate accounts on the server, because Git keeps track of